mohebifar/telegram-vanilla-client/README.md

 - Search stickers both locally and from the Telegram API
 - Add support for contact media
 - Add support for rendering polls (Quiz, anonymous polls)
-- Sending vote on polls and quizes
+- Sending vote on polls and quizzes
-- Search GIF
+- Search GIF (uses the @gif inline bot to do the search)
+- Recent emojis (updated when a message is sent by scanning its content and extracting emojis)

 ## Changelog (Round 2)